Merzasphor/MWSE/docs/source/references/other/csse.md

 * The terrain editing disc is no longer hidden when hiding objects (Shift+C).
 * You can use the P key to sample the texture at the cursor's position.
 This will select the matching texture under the cursor automatically in the landscape editing menu.

+### Search & Replace Window

+* Optimized performance of initial display by 80% (e.g. 1.9 seconds instead of 9.7 seconds).

 ### Cell View

 * Significantly improved UI responsiveness.